Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 1. What are corporate matching gifts?

-Corporate matching gifts are a form of corporate philanthropy in which companies match donations their employees make to nonprofits.
+Corporate matching gifts are a form of corporate philanthropy in which companies match donations their employees make to nonprofits and schools.
+Most matching gift programs are open choice, meaning any and all fundraising organizations can benefit without needing to have a formal, pre-existing relationship with the corporation.

 That’s the simple version.